Food and drink prohibitions: Primates (apes, monkeys, etc.)

 Monkey brains is a dish consisting of, at least partially, the brain of some species of monkey or ape.
 In Western popular culture, its consumption is repeatedly portrayed and debated, often in the context of portraying exotic cultures as exceptionally cruel, callous, and/or strange.

 Monkeys are revered animals in India, largely because of the monkey god Hanuman.
-Many Hindus are vegetarian and do not eat any kind of meat, including monkeys.
+Many Hindus are vegetarian and do not eat any type of meat, including monkeys.
 Meat eating Indians also do not kill or eat monkeys.
 Killing and eating monkeys (or other animals which are considered wild) is both taboo and illegal in India.

 In traditional Islamic dietary laws, the eating of monkeys is also forbidden.

 In Malagasy culture, lemurs are considered to have souls (ambiroa) which can get revenge if mocked while alive or if killed in a cruel fashion.
 Because of this, lemurs, like many other elements of daily life, have been a source of taboos, known locally as fady, which can be based around stories with four basic principles.
 A village or region may believe that a certain type of lemur may be the ancestor of the clan.
 They may also believe that a lemur's spirit may get revenge.
 Alternatively, the animal may appear as a benefactor.
 Lemurs are also thought to impart their qualities, good or bad, onto human babies.
 In general, fady extend beyond a sense of the forbidden, but can include events that bring bad luck.

 Primate species offered fresh and smoked in 2009 at a wildlife market by Liberia's Cavally River included chimpanzee (Pan troglodytes), Diana monkey (Cercopithecus diana), putty-nosed monkey (C. nictitans), lesser spot-nosed monkey (C. petaurista), Campbell's mona monkey (C. campbelli), sooty mangabey (Cercocebus atys), king colobus (Colobus polykomos), olive colobus (Procolobus verus), western red colobus (P. badius).